JakovTomasic/no-headache.nix/README.md

 Default username for the VM is `nixy` and the password is `nixos`, unless changed in your `configs.nix`.

+Each machine has defined following environment variables:
+- *MACHINE_BASE_NAME* – Base name of the machine.
+Equals to the name in the `configs.nix` file.
+- *MACHINE_INDEX* – Index of this machine in the list of virtual machines with the same configuration (only important if `count` option is used).
+- *MACHINE_NAME* – Full name of the machine.
+Equals to the name in the `configs.nix` file and index if `count` option is used.
+- *MACHINE_TYPE* – "image" if the machine is build as disk image and "virtual" if it's build as a virtual machine.

 ### Run individual VM

 Use `./result/bin/vm-name` to run the VM (replace it with your vm name.
 Note: write just the vm name.
 Don't run the available `run-vm-name-vm` command).